Pittsburgh Panthers men's ice hockey: Foundation

 In 1895, the Schenley Park Casino opened with one of the first artificial ice rinks in the United States.
 By the end of the year, the first recorded ice hockey match in Pittsburgh took place when the team from Queen's University took on a group of students from the Western University of Pennsylvania (Pitt) and Pittsburgh Catholic College of the Holy Ghost (Duquesne).
 The only account of the game comes from a report by the Pittsburgh Press and though it did not include the score, it did remark that the Canadiens vastly outplayed the locals, none of whom had played ice hockey before.

 The operators of the rink, looking for additional revenue streams, took note of the 2,500 to 3,000 people who attended the game and decided to organize a local hockey league.
 Over the course of several months, they were able to convince enough organizations to buy in and arranged both a high school and a senior circuit.
 Western University allowed its students to participate in the new league and the first college team from Pennsylvania was born, beating out Penn by mere months.
 Unfortunately, the league was forced to suspend operations a week before Christmas when the Casino burned down.

-While the loss of the rink could have spelled an end to both the league and ice hockey in Pittsburgh, the Duquesne Gardens was already undergoing a renovation to become an ice hockey rink and Western University would be back on the ice in 1898.
+While the loss of the rink could have spelled an end to both the league and ice hockey in Pittsburgh, the Duquesne Garden was already undergoing a renovation to become an ice hockey rink and Western University would be back on the ice in 1898.
 The team remained a member of the Western Pennsylvania Hockey League once it resurfaced, but the club also played its first intercollegiate games during this time.
 All three WPHL teams took a trip up to New Haven to take on the intercollegiate champions, Yale, at the end of February.
 Western got its turn on the 24th, losing their first intercollegiate match 1–3.
 The following season Yale returned the favor and met Western University in Pittsburgh for a rematch just after New Year's.
 Yale defended its honor with another win but the loss was the least of the worries for Western.
 Costs and time constraints on the students eventually led Western University to stop supporting the ice hockey team, despite the popularity of the sport in the region.